Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Related Work

 The development of Large Language Models (LLMs) has led to significant improvements in natural language processing tasks \cite{radford2018improving, brown2020language, touvron2023llama}.
-Recently, OpenAI introduced ChatGPT, which was trained using Reinforcement Learning from Human Feedback (RLHF).
-It has attracted significant attention because of its success in several tasks, including question answering, summarization, machine translation, etc \cite{peng2023towards, qin2023chatgpt, manakhimova2023linguistically}.
-Despite the effectiveness of ChatGPT, the fusion of ChatGPT and sign language translation remains an underexplored domain.
-We believe leveraging the power of ChatGPT, in the context of sign language translation presents a promising direction.
-Shahin and Ismail \cite{shahin2023chatgpt} were the first to explore ChatGPT's capabilities for sign language translation.
-They tested ChatGPT for gloss-to-spoken language and spoken language-to-gloss translation with only 5 medical-related statements in English and Arabic sign-spoken language pairs.
-Although a very small test, they found it performs better when translating to English rather than Arabic.
+After OpenAI introduced ChatGPT, which was trained using Reinforcement Learning from Human Feedback (RLHF), it has attracted significant attention because of its success in several tasks, including question answering, summarization, machine translation, etc \cite{peng2023towards, qin2023chatgpt, manakhimova2023linguistically}.

+Despite the effectiveness of ChatGPT, only a few studies have explored ChatGPT in the context of sign language.
+Shahin and Ismail \cite{shahin2023chatgpt} evaluated ChatGPT's capabilities on gloss-to-text and text-to-gloss translations with a limited set of phrases, such as with only 5 medical-related statements in English and Arabic sign-spoken language pairs.
+While promising, their experiments were minimal and relied on given gloss inputs rather than real video inputs.
+They found that it performs better when translating to English rather than Arabic.
-To the best of our knowledge, we are the first to employ ChatGPT and a Sign Spotter for sign language translation directly from video inputs.

-\section{METHOD}
+More recently, several studies have begun integrating LLMs into SLT pipelines, often through training adapters or fine-tuning \cite{gong2024llms, wong2024sign2gpt, chen2024factorized, jang2025lost, liang2024llava}.
+However, such systems typically require additional training and resources, limiting their ease of deployment.

+In contrast, our approach, Spotter+GPT, is a lightweight SLT framework that uses a pretrained sign spotter to detect glosses from video, and directly prompts ChatGPT for spoken sentence generation.
+To the best of our knowledge, it is the first to combine gloss spotting from raw video with prompt-based LLM translation, without requiring any additional training or adaptation for translation.

+\section{Method}

 As shown in Fig. \ref{fig:method}, our approach contains a two-step process.
 First, we train a sign spotter to identify individual signs.
 This model was trained to recognize a single isolated sign from the input video.
 Once trained, the spotter is applied to continuous sign language videos in a sliding window manner to get gloss predictions.
 Then we pool and threshold these detections to obtain the final set of identified glosses.
 We call this first step Sign Spotting (Section \ref{section-spotter}).
 Subsequently, we employ a pretrained LLM to convert these sequences of glosses into spoken language sentences.
 To achieve this, we prompted a ChatGPT model (Section \ref{section-gpt}).